Jo Yihwan’s head felt like a ton of bricks.

 “Steven’s sausage fell out of the bun,” Fi Legaspi, East Genesis Project’s manager, explained after a few seconds of nothing but enraged yelling mixed with boisterous laughter.
-“And this is me stopping you from making some weird joke.
+“And hold on to that lewd joke for another day.
 Minchan is livid Steven wasted a perfectly good sausage.”

 “Accidentally!”
 Yihwan heard their drummer, Steven Bae, point out.
 “It was that quick swerve just now!”

 Song Minchan, their vocalist and youngest member, must have been seated somewhere at the back of their service van, because his voice sounded muffled when he yelled, “You should have guarded it with your life!
 You had one job!”